ash141886/NonLinear-CausalInference/README.md

-# Exploring Non-linear Causal Inference using GAM and HSIC
+# Non-linear Causal Inference in Observational Data using Additive Models and Kernel-based Independence Testing

 ## Overview
 This repository provides a multi-file R project that: